floverfelt/floverfelt.github.io/_posts/2022-05-09-experiences-in-the-office.md

 I'd finished my 1 year stint of always going into the office and decided to only go in only 4 days a week.

 - Our company got bought and split into two seperate companies.
-The fancy "tech floor" (read: awful open office plan) was given to the marketing department.
+The fancy "tech floor" (read: awful open office) was given to the marketing department.
 Tech got punted to shared, 4 person cubicles on the floor above.
 60% of the floor was empty, which made this a very depressing place to work.

 - I was the sole person in my "pod" that came in consistently.
 The guy in the adjacent cube block was ostensibly a database administrator, but he mostly just watched cricket all day on his computer.
 Being in the office is a constant reminder of just how little your coworkers really do.

+- During this time, a product manager in my cubicle-group would come in once every two weeks(ish) at 6 in the morning and then leave at 2 p.m.
+Her logic was that she could "beat traffic" doing this but I always thought it kind of defeated the purpose of coming into the office if the office was empty most of the time you were there.

-- A third move t
+-